robnagler/robnagler.github.io/_posts/2026-07-05-How-Does-AI-Work.md

 strand with some copying errors.
 Then, lots more copying, and a few months later out pops a baby.
 Really?!?

-How do ants (who all share the same exact DNA) build this?
+How do ants build this?

 <div style="text-align: center; margin-bottom: 1rem;">
   <img src="/assets/i/ant-hill-in-backyard.jpg" alt="Ant hill in a backyard">